aakarsh27/Python-Projects/README.md

 i will try to update this repository daily as well as create projects regularly

-so far i have made the following:-
+so far i have made the following:

 1. [*password generator*](https://github.com/aakarsh27/password-generator)
 2. [*tic-tac-toe*](https://github.com/aakarsh27/tic-tac-toe-game)